floratos-lab/hipc-dashboard-pipeline/README.md

 Dedicated templates are used for different types of immune signatures (infection, vaccination) to accommodate the specific data collection needs of each signature type.
-Bank copies ave available under the [**./docs**](./docs) directory.
+Blank copies ave available under the [**./docs**](./docs) directory.

 ## Post-Curation Data Processing